cerebro-data/external-docs/docs/Install.md

 DeploymentManager machine:

-- Needs to run Linux
+* Needs to run Linux
-- Have Java 7+ installed (OpenJDK or Sun JVM).
+* Have Java 7+ installed (OpenJDK or Sun JVM).
-  - Java 9 is not currently supported due to a known issue
+  * Java 9 is not currently supported due to a known issue
-  - Java 8 is recommended as Sun has ceased providing security updates for Java 7
+  * Java 8 is recommended as Sun has ceased providing security updates for Java 7
-- Machine needs to have `IAM_MANAGER` credentials.
+* Machine needs to have `IAM_MANAGER` credentials.
-- Minimum instance type should be `t2.small`
+* Minimum instance type should be `t2.small`
-- Have `awscli` installed
+* Have `awscli` installed

 Cluster machine (this will be created by the deployment manager based on a user-defined launch script described later):

 - RHEL 7: Cerebro will try to install java if not present.
 If your environment uses non-standard package management, see additional steps below.
 - Machine needs to have `IAM_CLUSTER` credentials.
-- Minimum instance type should be `t2.large`.
+- Minimum instance type should be `t2.large` with at least 40GB of local storage.

 Network: